api-platform/docs/core/operations.md

-Thanks to the [autowiring](http://symfony.com/doc/current/components/dependency_injection/autowiring.html) feature of the Symfony dependency injection container, services required by an action can be type-hinted in its controller, it will be automatically instantiated and injected, without requiring to declare it explicitly.
+Thanks to the [autowiring](http://symfony.com/doc/current/components/dependency_injection/autowiring.html) feature of the Symfony dependency injection container, services required by an action can be type-hinted in its controller, it will be automatically instantiated and injected, without having to declare it explicitly.

-In the following example, the builtin `GET` operation is registered as well as a custom operation called `special`.
+In the following example, the built-in `GET` operation is registered as well as a custom operation called `special`.
 The `special` operation reference the Symfony route named `book_special`.